KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-GoogleAssistant by bugsounet](https://github.com/bugsounet/MMM-GoogleAssistant)

-1. Please use 'smart home' instead of 'smarthome' as a keyword in your package.json.
-2. Deprecated: Found `"grunt"` in file `fa-brands-400.svg`: Grunt is practically unmaintained.
+1. Deprecated: Found `"grunt"` in file `fa-brands-400.svg`: Grunt is practically unmaintained.
 Move on to something better.
-3. Recommendation: Found `XMLHttpRequest` in file `jquery.min.js`: Replace it with built-in fetch.
+2. Recommendation: Found `XMLHttpRequest` in file `jquery.min.js`: Replace it with built-in fetch.

 ### [MMM-GoogleAssistant by gauravsacc](https://github.com/gauravsacc/MMM-GoogleAssistant)